h-connor/OneLifeHardcore7DaysMod/readme.md

 # About OneLife Hardcore

+One life is a hardcore mod where you test yourself to see how long you could survive.

+Contrast to most other dead is dead mods, this one resets most things from death.

 ## Intention

 This mod is intended to be played with all world settings set to default, with the exception of;